epfl-ada/ada-2022-project-rakijada/README.md

-# How to write and when to put an ad in front of your bar?
+# Do we rate as we write?

-Project for : [Applied Data Analysis 2022](https://dlab.epfl.ch/teaching/fall2022/cs401/) at EPFL Team : **rakijada**.
+Project for [Applied Data Analysis 2022](https://dlab.epfl.ch/teaching/fall2022/cs401/) at EPFL <br>
+Team : **rakijada**.